 IE 11 is not supported.
 For an optimal experience visit our site on another browser.

-Working out at home has its perks: No hectic parking lots, no membership fees and no crowds.
-There are tons of great options for home gym equipment, and we’ve spoken to experts to better understand what goes into the best dumbbells, treadmills, stationary bikes, indoor rowers and more.
+Working out at home has its perks — no hectic parking lots, no membership fees and no crowds.
+There are tons of great options for home gym equipment, and we’ve consulted with experts to better understand what goes into the best dumbbells, treadmills, stationary bikes, indoor rowers and more.
 But who should consider an elliptical for a home gym?

-We spoke with fitness experts on what makes ellipticals better than other workout machines and how to shop for the perfect one for you.
+We spoke with fitness experts on why ellipticals may work better for you than other workout machines and how to shop for one.

-We leveraged our expert guidance to find top-rated products from reliable brands within the fitness space.
+We leveraged our expert guidance to find top-rated products from reliable brands within the fitness space, focusing mostly on ellipticals under $2,000.
 For each machine, we noted key specifications, like weight capacity, flywheel weight, resistance levels and more.
-We mostly focused on ellipticals under $2000.

 Sole Fitness E35

-Sole makes some of the most recommended ellipticals under $2000.
-The E35 is one of their mid-tier models and offers a great experience for most people, according to professional and consumer reviews.
+Sole makes some of the highest-rated ellipticals under $2,000.
+The E35 is one of their mid-tier models and offers a great experience for beginners and enthusiasts alike, according to the brand.

 With the built-in monitor, you can select workouts, adjust 20 levels of resistance or play audio with the Bluetooth speaker.
-It also has many different hand-hold positions, with inner and outer handlebars.
+It also has many different hand-hold positions, with inner and outer handlebars, and carries a 4.3-star average rating from 727 reviews on Amazon.

 Dimensions: 82” (L) x 31” (W) x 71” (H) | Weight capacity: 375 lbs | Stride Length: 20” | Resistance: 25 lbs flywheel | Built-in monitor: 7.5-inch LCD | Membership: Downloadable Studio app free trial | Warranty: Lifetime frame, five years parts, two years labor